Babylon Health: Cuts, administration, and sale

-Also in August 2022, shortly after the opening of large-scale office space in Euston to accommodate clinical staff, founder Ali Parsa addressed the entire company in a video conference and announced widespread immediate company cutbacks whereby nearly half the workforce was made redundant from the company's Knightsbridge and Euston offices, including many head office staff who had been working at Babylon since its inception, and many other clinical operations staff members.
-This unexpected zero-notice action left many staff with subpar redundancy packages.
+In August 2022 Babylon Health announced cuts to its NHS GP at Hand service in Birmingham as it was not profitable.
+The same month, shortly after the opening of large-scale office space to accommodate clinical staff, founder Ali Parsa held a company-wide video conference in which he announced widespread company cutbacks.
+Nearly half the workforce was made redundant, including many head office staff who had been working at Babylon since its founding.
 Parsa was replaced as director by Miami-based Michael Cole.

-The company collapsed into administration on 11 September 2023 and its assets were sold for £500,000 to US giant EMED Healthcare, which promised continuity and expansion.
+The company collapsed into administration in September 2023 and its assets were sold for £500,000 to US company eMed Healthcare.